Niru4/Practical-machine-Learning/PML.md

 ```
 ## [1] 0.4924384
 ```
-With the test data, random forest method has 99.4% accuracy and the tree method has only 53.67%.
+With the test data, random forest method has 99.4% accuracy and the tree method has only 49.2%.
 So Random forest method turns out to be a better model predictor

+###Predicting the testing data with the Random Forest model
 ```
 ##  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
 ##  B  A  B  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B